kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ### Eviction Requester

 The eviction requester can be any entity in the system: node maintenance controller, descheduler, cluster autoscaler, or any application/controller interfacing with the affected application/pods.
+It can also be manually invoked by a human actor if necessary.

 The requester's responsibility is to communicate an intent to a pod that it should be evicted via the EvictionRequest, according to the requester's own internal rules.
 It should reconcile its intent